Media Relations Broadcast Studio

 Faculty, staff, and students:

-Getting interviewed on television or radio can be a great opportunity to promote your work for the university.
+Being interviewed on television or radio can be a great opportunity to promote your work for the university.
 If you receive a request from a news organization, please contact us as soon as possible so that we can assist.
+Also check out these last-minute interview tips to prepare.

 Our studio is located in Moss Arts Center room 152.